 This course builds on the skills and insights the students acquired in the sculpture class.
 The students are encouraged to develop and explore ideas that intrigue them on a personal level.
 The students will learn how to express these ideas using a variety of materials and techniques, emphasizing the development of a broad portfolio.
 This course will provide the students with the skills needed in case they plan to take the AP 3-D Art & Design course.

-Prerequisite: Foundations: Spatial or AP 3D Art.
+Prerequisite: Sculpture.
 UC approved.

 SPECIAL TOPICS